coleifer/huey/docs/guide.rst

     >>> r(blocking=True)  # Will block for ~10 seconds.
     9

-Here is an explanation of what happened:
+What happens when we schedule a task?

-1. When we call the :py:meth:`~TaskWrapper.schedule` method, a message representing the function call (including details about when the function should be scheduled) is placed in the queue.
+1. When we call :py:meth:`~TaskWrapper.schedule`, a message is placed on the queue instructing the consumer to call the ``add()`` function in 10 seconds.
-2. The function returns immediately without actually running, and returns a special :py:class:`Result` object, which we can use to retrieve the result once the task has been executed.
+2. The function returns immediately, and returns a :py:class:`Result` handle.
 3. The consumer process sees that a message has arrived, and will notice that the message is not yet ready to be executed, but should be run in ~10s.
 4. The consumer adds the message to a schedule.
 5. In ~10 seconds, the scheduler will pick-up the message and place it back into the queue for execution.
-6. A worker will dequeue the message and this time it is ready to execute, so the function will be called and the result placed in the result store.
+6. A worker will dequeue the message, execute the ``add()`` function, and place the return value in the result store.
-7. The :py:class:`Result` object from step 2 will now be able to read the return value from the task.
+7. The :py:class:`Result` handle from step 2 will now be able to read the return value from the task.

 For more details, see the :py:meth:`~TaskWrapper.schedule` API documentation.